MatthewKennedy/spree_product_feed/README.md

 ## ToDo

 - Organise the code to recognise a basic product (no variants), Vs. a product with variants and process each type with of product differently to get variants displayed in google correctly via ```<g:item_group_id>```.
-- Set up a way to add fields to the 'required product type options' of the feed.
-For example, in clothing, gender and age are required fields, but they would not be given as selectable variant, an example would be a men's leather jacket would not have a selectable option for gender, yet google requires gender in the feed data.
-- Move Product Feed Option into their own sidebar view.
 - Set up code to output all product properties into feed data where presentation is set to ```product_feed_data```.
 - Set up unique identifier type drop down.
+- Move Product Feed options into their own product sidebar view.

 ## Installation